GEOG 1300. People, Place and the Envrnmt. 3 Hours.

 GEOG 4468.
 Remote Sensing.
 4 Hours.

-This course introduces students to the methods used to analyze and interpret aerial photography and satellite imagery.
+Students are introduced to the methods used to analyze and interpret aerial photography and satellite imagery.
 Emphasis is placed on multispectral satellite imagery, digital image processing, and land use and land cover analysis using remotely sensed imagery.
 Lab included.